-As of May 2022, DHR of Madison County had more than 477 children in foster care, with over 25% of the children in care being 2 years old & younger.
+As of March 2023, DHR of Madison County had more than 470 children in foster care, with 46 children entering in the previous month alone.
 For years now, this number has always been over 400 in our county.
-Throughout the state, there are nearly 5,900 children in foster care.
-Madison County represents over 8% of all placements throughout the entire state… and we have less than 190 active foster homes.
+Throughout the state, there are nearly 5,800 children in foster care.
+Madison County represents over 8% of all placements throughout the entire state… and we have less than 192 licensed & active foster homes.

 Some children simply need foster care for a matter of days.
 Others may need foster care until they are reunited with their biological family or a plan is made for them to be adopted.
 All of these children share the need for a caring and committed family that can bring them the future they deserve.

 Who are these children that need foster care?

 - Children from all ethnic and economic groups.

 - Children with backgrounds or experiences that have placed them at risk.

 - Brothers and sisters who need to stay together.

 - Teens with various degrees of mental, physical or emotional problems.

 - Children of all ages who cannot currently live with their birth families due to the risk of neglect, physical or sexual abuse.

 What they need most is love, compassion, and care.